coredao-org/CoreDAO-Docs/docs/Node/validator/overview.md

 :::

 ## Potential Risks and Penalties for Validators
-In the Core Chain ecosystem, validators play a crucial role in maintaining the network's integrity and security.
+In the Core ecosystem, validators play a crucial role in maintaining the network's integrity and security.
 While this role comes with incentives like earning rewards for block validation, it also involves certain risks and potential penalties if validators fail to perform their duties adequately or engage in malicious activities.
-Here’s a detailed overview of the potential risks and penalties for validators in the Core Chain ecosystem:
+Here’s a detailed overview of the potential risks and penalties for validators in the Core ecosystem:

-1. **Slashing Risks:** Validators in many DPoS based systems, including Core Chain, face the risk of slashing if they act maliciously or negligently.
+1. **Slashing Risks:** Validators in many DPoS based systems, including Core, face the risk of slashing if they act maliciously or negligently.
 This could involve double signing, downtime (failing to be online and perform validation duties), or any actions that compromise the network's security.
 Slashing involves a portion of the staked CORE tokens being destroyed or taken away, which directly impacts the validator’s financial holdings.

 2. **Stake Lock-up and Liquidity Risk:** Validators must lock up a significant amount of CORE tokens as collateral to participate in the validation process.
 This stake is subject to lock-up periods during which the funds cannot be accessed, posing a liquidity risk, especially if the market conditions change dramatically.